 Do I check Jewish, then, if it’s offered on the form?
 Both my parents are grandchildren of Ashkenazi Jewish immigrants to Mexico who left Eastern Europe in the early 20th century amidst the pogroms of the time.
 I learned Hebrew, a bisl Yiddish, allllll the songs, and many more torah passages than I ever wanted to at Jewish day school.

 I love gefilte fish, maztah ball soup, chicken soup, my aunt’s homemade challah, smoked meat sandwiches, pickles, lox, excellent bagels, and those weird candies we throw at Bar Mitzvahs.

-I have some pretty complicated feelings about my Jewish identity because of my generally negative feelings towards organized religion and its oppressive politics- but I won’t get into that here.
+I have some pretty complicated feelings about my Jewish identity because of my generally negative feelings towards organized religion and my very negative feelings towards Zionism- but I won’t get into that here.
 There’s a lot I love about being Jewish.
 I love how food-and-family-centric the culture is, epitomized in the Friday night Shabbat dinners that have been part of my life every week since I was very young.
 My mom’s whole side of the family gets together, ranging from 13 people to 30 depending on whether it’s a “Regular Shabbat” or “Big Shabbat,” and if the large crew of Mexican-Jewish family friends is involved, the numbers explode.
 The dinners are always outstanding, as I come from a long line of amazing cooks, and the company is warm, loud, and wonderful.
 This is a picture of the most recent dinner’s offerings: